tituschewxj/gossip-app/README.md

 # Gossip-app
-A forum made for the CVWO assignment
+A forum made for the CVWO assignment.
+Still work in progress.

 # Overview
 Gossip-app is a simple forum that allows for posting and commenting.